 England's second city isn't the first place you'd expect to find a traditional Christmas Market.
 But buzzing Birmingham boasts "the largest authentic German Christmas Market outside of Germany or Austria."

-Held in Victoria Square until December 24, Birmingham emulates its continental rivals with 180 stalls selling everything from jewelry to handmade toys.
+Held in Victoria Square from November 7 to December 23, Birmingham emulates its continental rivals with over 80 stalls selling everything from jewelry to handmade toys.

 But the big draw is Chris Moose, the singing moose, found outside the market's Council House entrance, lending things a distinctly British air.